The most American moments of every presidential administration, part two

 James Buchanan

 Here it is: the actual worst president ever.
 As I’ve noted time and again, even James Buchanan didn’t enter office wanting to be the worst.
 He genuinely thought he was doing what was best for the United States.
-What he did, however, was absolutely not the best thing for the United States.
+What he did, however, was not at all the best for the United States.
 Even though his tenure is overshadowed by his inaction on the eve of the Civil War, it wasn’t entirely without patriotic moments.

 In 1855, the USS Water Witch was fired on by guns from a Paraguayan fort while surveying the Rio de la Plata basin.
 The attack killed the Water Witch’s helmsman.
 In response, Buchanan sent a U.S. Navy Squadron of 19 ships to Paraguay (which included the refurbished Water Witch).
-Paraguay apologized to the United States, paid an indemnity to the family of the Water Witch’s helmsman, and granted favorable trade status to the U.S. — all without firing a shot.
+Paraguay apologized to the United States, paid an indemnity to the family of the Water Witch’s helmsman, and granted favorable trade status to the U.S.—all without firing a shot.

 Abraham Lincoln

 The night is darkest just before dawn.
-When Lincoln took office, seven states already seceded from the Union.
+When Lincoln took office, seven states had already seceded from the Union.
 Lincoln tried many last-minute measures to hold the Union together, including writing a letter to each governor individually, reminding them that he wasn’t coming for them and that a Constitutional convention to make an amendment respecting the rights of the states was possible.
 It was all for naught.

-When he determined the Civil War was coming whether he liked it or not, he was decisive.
+When he determined the Civil War was coming, whether he liked it or not, he was decisive.
 He quickly authorized the formation of the Union Army, helped create a Union strategy to blockade and attack the Confederacy, soothed the fears of border states that might have otherwise seceded, and paid close attention to foreign policy to keep foreign powers from supporting the Confederacy.
 He eventually found the right combination of Army leadership in Generals Ulysses S. Grant and William T. Sherman, who helped bring the South to its knees.

 Lincoln’s deft political prowess and patience allowed him to free the slaves in the states that were in rebellion and then, after the Election of 1864, when the Congress was packed with fellow Republicans, freed the slaves everywhere in the United States.